 Read on to discover the best floor options for cardio and indoor cycling areas.
 We offer you the options that we have available and some pros and cons of each one so that you can make the best decision.

-The Best 4 Floor options for Cardio & Indoor Areas
+The Best 4 options for Cardio & Indoor Areas

-The Rubber Gym Floor is everyone's favorite choice and the most used in gyms due to its resistance, versatility and installation.
+Rubber Floors are everyone's favorite choice and the most used surface in gyms due to its resistance, versatility and installation.
 It is shock absorbent making it ideal for cardio areas and provides great safety to the user due to its non-slip properties.
 It reduces noise, is highly durable and offers good traction, which is important for cardio exercises.
-Rubber Mats and Rolls available in various thicknesses and can withstand heavy equipment and high-impact activities.
+Rubber Mats / Tiles and Rolls are available in various thicknesses and can withstand heavy equipment and high-impact activities.

 1. RECYCLED RUBBER